-A delinquent Muslim man struggles to get by in prison until he is taken under the wing of a powerful mob boss.
-But his gradual rise through the mob's ranks brings him in conflict with his me...
-Read allA delinquent Muslim man struggles to get by in prison until he is taken under the wing of a powerful mob boss.
-But his gradual rise through the mob's ranks brings him in conflict with his mentor.A delinquent Muslim man struggles to get by in prison until he is taken under the wing of a powerful mob boss.
-But his gradual rise through the mob's ranks brings him in conflict with his mentor.
+A delinquent Muslim man struggles to get by in prison until he is taken under the wing of a powerful mob boss, but his gradual rise through the organization's ranks brings him in conflict wi...
+Read allA delinquent Muslim man struggles to get by in prison until he is taken under the wing of a powerful mob boss, but his gradual rise through the organization's ranks brings him in conflict with his mentor.A delinquent Muslim man struggles to get by in prison until he is taken under the wing of a powerful mob boss, but his gradual rise through the organization's ranks brings him in conflict with his mentor.

 - Nominated for 1 Oscar